RustamSitdikov/HFPx3D/README.md

 Output options:
 - nodal points (fill set for 2nd order approximation)
 + surface displacements
-- stresses at given observation points
-(provided in an input file, either **.npy** or **.csv**, in a way similar to nodes of the mesh)
+- stresses (with positive tension convention) at given observation points (provided in an input file, either **.npy** or **.csv**, in a way similar to nodes of the mesh)
 - the elastisity "influence" matrix